awesome-automations/awesome-automations.github.io/pages/devices/media.md

 layout: page-fullwidth
 show_meta: false
 title: "Media Related"
-teaser: "The following are some of the industry best multi-media devices available, and many of them will work with Alexa and Google Home!"
+teaser: "The following are some of the industry best multimedia devices available, and many of them will work with Alexa and Google Home!"
 categories:
     - media
     - devices